 Compatible GPU Cards

 Check the Sonnet eGFX Breakaway Box GPU Compatibility list for a full list of GPU cards.
+It’s a long list and breaks down both AMD and Nvidia GPU’s by the specific brands of the card.
 Be sure to check the OS compatibility.
-Most of the AMD Radeon GPU cards are compatible with macOS (High Sierra 10.13.6 and higher) but Nvidia cards are not.
+The AMD Radeon GPU cards are compatible with macOS (High Sierra 10.13.6 and higher) but Nvidia cards are not.
 Both AMD and Nvidia cards are compatible with Windows.

 The eGFX Breakaway Box does support 120mm x 1, single-fan radiators.
 This enables higher overclocking.
 The supplied system fan can simply be replaced with the radiator/fan assembly.